devashish1099/codeSlang-replica/README.md

 # codeSlang-replica
-tried to replicate a 2019 gsoc project , link- https://github.com/xujenna/codeslang
+tried to replicate a 2019 gsoc project in my own way , link to the original project- https://github.com/xujenna/codeslang